No longer accepting Fall 2018 applications.

 Science, Math, and Related Topics (SMART) Tutoring

-Supplemental Instruction Classes in Math, Science, Economics, etc.
+Supplemental Instruction Classes in Math, Chemistry, Economics, Political Science etc.

-SI or Supplemental Instruction classes (University 60) are peer-facilitated group study sessions designed to help students master difficult subject matter in classes with traditionally low pass rates.
-Students enroll to receive one unit credit or can attend as necessary.
+SI or Supplemental Instruction is a nationally recognized program.
+SI classes (University 60) are peer-facilitated group study sessions designed to help students master difficult subject matter in classes with traditionally low pass rates.
+Students enroll to receive one unit credit.

-Math and Science SI Leader Application 2015 (.pdf)
+Math, Econ, Chem, & Political Science SI Leader Application (.pdf)

 Supplemental Instruction in FRESHMAN WRITING

-If you are an undergraduate or graduate student who loves writing and wants to help freshman writers, please contact Dr. Kellenberger to see if there are open tutor positions ( ).
+- FRESHMAN LAB TUTOR JOBS: If you are an undergraduate or graduate student (NON-TA) who loves writing and wants to help freshman writers, consider a job as a Writing Lab Tutor.
+Click here for the application.